Metaboverse/Metaboverse/README.md

 network and other global reaction networks.
 This framework will be foundational in increasing our ability to holistically understand static and temporal metabolic events and shifts and gene-metabolite intra-cooperativity.
-Metaboverse is freely available under a GPL-3.0 license at https://github.com/Metaboverse.
+Metaboverse is freely available under a GPL-3.0 license.
 ```
 Walkthroughs and additional usage information can be found in the documentation:
 ```